If you found a strange process or program running in Task Manager with the name “

 Google Chrome uses the Software Reporter Tool executable to scan your computer for malicious apps, which is why you see it going on in the background.
 It also identifies programs that can create issues for the functionality of Google Chrome.
 Please be aware that the Software reporter tool is not an antivirus or anti-malware application.

 - Can we remove the Software_Reporter_Tool.exe file?

-- Why does Chrome software Reporter tool use so much CPU?
+- Why does the Chrome software Reporter tool use so much CPU?

-If you frequently run into problematic third-party applications that interacts with Chrome, you may not need Reporter Software Tool.
+If you frequently run into problematic third-party applications that interact with Chrome, you may not need the Reporter Software Tool.

-- How Reporter Tool software affecting your machine?
+- How is Reporter Tool software affecting your machine?